Flash Fiction Contest, May 2017

 Flash Fiction Contest, April 2015

 I am one of the many and varied commenters on Literary Agent, Janet Reid's blog.
 Often, on Fridays, there's a Flash Fiction (100 words) contest.
 The caliber of entries is excellent.
-I squeaked with joy when I placed in the top 10 in April 2015.
-Here was my entry, which needed to include the words: Dell, horse, long, ride, home.
+I squeaked with joy when I placed in the top 10 for the first time.
+Here's my entry, which needed to include the words: Dell, horse, long, ride, home.

 The car tires hummed a strident refrain, ‘She’s seeing someone else, she’s seeing someone else.’
 How ironic, now that gay marriage was legal.
 It felt like a knife to the heart.